 The term project constitutes 30% of your final course grade.
-You should consider its successful completion a prerequisite to passing the course.
-In other words: Passing the term project very likely positions you to pass the course (earn a grade of D or higher) but failing it (score << 50%), or worse, not submitting it virtually ensures that you will not get a superior mark (A or B) or even pass course, regardless of your scores on quizzes and other assignments.
+Its successful completion should be considered a mandatory prerequisite to passing the course.
+In other words: Passing the term project very likely positions you to pass the course (earn a grade of D or higher), but failing it (combined score on Stage 1 and Stage 2 of less than 50%) or not submitting it nearly guarantees that you will not pass course, regardless of your scores on quizzes and other assignments.

 There are two submission stages to the project.
 Each stage has its own separate due date and dropbox.
-The due date for Stage 1 is Friday, Oct.
-8 by 11:59 pm MST.
-The due date for the final version of Stage 2 is projected to be Friday Monday, Nov.
-12 15 by 11:59 pm MST (The due date of Stage 1 is firm.
-The due date of Stage 2 is subject to change with sufficient, advanced notice.)
+The due date for Stage 1 is before 11:59 pm MST, February 20.
+The due date for the final version of Stage 2 is before 11:59 pm MST, March 31.
+(These dates are subject to change with sufficient, advanced notice.)